hifreedo/up9rade/_posts/2018-06-12-neural-network-grade-2.md

 #### To be continued in Grade 3:

-Add network complexity, let's see what amazing job could the network perform by just adding 1 more neuron to the network.
+Increase network complexity, let's see what amazing job could the network perform by just adding 1 more neuron to the network.

-[post status: almost done, to move bias * weight away]